draprar/tkinter-image-collector/README.md

 ## 🗂️ Output

+- Output folder:
-- A new folder is created on your Desktop with a timestamped name, e.g., `COLLECTED_FILES_2025-07-15_15-30-00`
+  Created on your **Desktop** with a timestamp, e.g.:
-- Inside the folder, files are organized into subfolders named `<Category>_<YYYY-MM-DD>`, based on file modification date
+  `COLLECTED_FILES_2025-07-22_16-45-10`

+- Inside:
+  - Subfolders: named `<Category>_<YYYY-MM-DD>`
+    (e.g., `Documents_2025-06-30`, based on **file modification date**)
+  - Unique files are copied as-is
-- Duplicate files with identical content are renamed with a `_dup` suffix (e.g., `document_dup.pdf`)
+  - Duplicate files (same content) are renamed with `_dup` suffix
+    (e.g., `report_dup.pdf`)
-- A `log.txt` file is created in the root output folder (except in dry run mode)
+  - A `log.txt` is generated (except in dry run), containing:
-  - Contains detailed copy/rename/duplicate actions and a summary
+    - All copy and rename operations
+    - Summary: number of copied files and renamed duplicates

 ---

 ## 📌 Example use case

-You want to recover and organize your files from a large, messy folder structure by:
-- Selecting exactly which file types to collect
+You're recovering files from a messy backup or external drive and want to:
+- Select only images and documents
-- Sorting files by category and modification date
+- Sort them into clean folders by date and type
-- Keeping all unique files intact and renaming duplicates
+- Avoid overwriting duplicates (rename them instead)
-- Previewing the process before actual copying with dry run mode
+- Preview everything in a temp folder before copying
+- Get a clean, timestamped log of what happened

 ---

 ## 🗒️ Notes

-- The source files and folders are never deleted or modified
+- No original files are ever deleted or modified
-- Sorting is based solely on file modification timestamps
+- Sorting is based only on **modification timestamps**
-- The GUI provides real-time progress and status messages
+- GUI gives real-time progress bar and status updates
+- All core file logic is covered by unit tests using `pytest`
+- Dry Run mode is perfect for safe previews

 ---